tpope/vim-fugitive/README.markdown

 with the current branch in (surprise!) your statusline.

-Last but not least, there's `:Git` for running any arbitrary command, and `Git!` to open the output of a command in a temp file.
+Last but not least, there's `:Git` for running any arbitrary command, and `:Git!` to open the output of a command in a temp file.

 ## Screencasts